LegoLandon7/KodeKlash2026/README.md

 ### By Simon and Landon

+##### this project is made public on [GitHub](https://github.com/LegoLandon7/KodeKlash2026)

 ---

 This README file has sources I made or referenced in this project.
 Comments heavily explain everything else in the project.

-###### Note: some AI was used mainly with google AI overview showing obvious bugs or logic.
+###### Note: some AI was used mainly with Google AI overview showing obvious bugs, logic, or simple tasks.
 No code here is directly from AI, and it was only used as a tool.

 **Landon worked on:** ray-casting, rendering, entities, player input
 \